 - Can cheapen brand perception and positioning

-According to Retail Doctor, businesses that relied heavily on Groupon and similar deep-discount platforms often saw a short-term revenue spike followed by long-term profitability challenges and customer retention issues.
+According to Retail Doctor, businesses that leaned heavily on Groupon and similar deep-discount platforms often saw a short-term revenue spike followed by long-term profitability and customer retention problems.

 Reality: Research from the Retail Doctor shows that only 13% of customers acquired through deep discount platforms become repeat customers, compared to 40-60% of customers acquired through other channels.

-Local businesses sometimes create disconnected advertising that fails to build a cohesive brand:
+Local businesses sometimes run disconnected advertising that never adds up to a coherent brand:

 - Using different visual styles across channels